-Dyson released their latest cordless vacuum, the V7, in early 2017.
-The name suggests it sits between the V6 and V8 ranges - but how do the models compare?
+Dyson released their V7 cordless vacuum in early 2017.
+The name suggests it sits between the V6 and V8 ranges – but how do the models compare?
 Read our V7 vs V8 comparison to find out!

 There’s no doubt Dyson vacuums are expensive.
 But the combination of powerful suction, excellent floor tools and handheld mode make the V6 and V8 difficult to beat.

 In fact, one of our only criticisms is the large number of Dyson cordless vacuums on the market.
 There’s a reason for this – each version has its own set of tools – but we don’t think Dyson does a good job of making the differences clear.